Louiskovski/MIDI-to-BMS-Converter/README.md

 # MIDI-to-BMS-Converter
-Converts Midis to *Super Mario Galaxy 1 &amp; 2's* BMS sequence format.
+Converts Midis to JAudio2 BMS sequence format, used by Wii and GameCube games like *Super Mario Galaxy 1 &amp; 2's* and *The Legend of Zelda: Twilight Princess*.

-Can also generate timing tracks (for beats and CIT usage) and CIT files (chord and scale for effects).
+Can also generate Mario Galaxy timing tracks (for beats and CIT usage) and CIT files (chord and scale for effects).

 ## Usage
 Drag and drop your Midi on one of the bat files or use command line usage:
-`python MIDI-to-BMS.py Input.mid Output.bms LogarithmicConvert?`
+`python MIDI-to-BMS.py Input.mid Output.bms LogarithmicConvert?
+ForTwilightPrincess?`

+- **LogarithmicConvert?** *True* if you want to convert from linear to logarithmic volume ratios (rare situation), otherwise *False*
+- **ForTwilightPrincess?** If *True* it adds an F9 command ("JASSeqParser::cmdSyncCPU") to each channel which is required for *Twilight Princess*, otherwise *False*

-Example: `python MIDI-to-BMS.py HappyBirthday.mid ToYou.bms True`
+Example: `python MIDI-to-BMS.py HappyBirthday.mid ToYou.bms True False
 ### Instruments
 The instrument event values defined in the Midi (Program Change, Bank Select (MSB and LSB)) are transferred directly to the BMS.

-For example, if you have mixed a Midi with the soundfont file extracted from the game, the same instruments will also be used in the BMS.
+So if you have mixed a Midi with the soundfont file extracted from the game, the same instruments will also be used in the BMS.
 Provided that your DAW/midi editor also exports them!

 💡 If there are no Bank Select commands in the Midi, the game will use bank 0 as default.

+#### Bank Enlarge Function
+Unlike MIDI, the BMS format can process program change values up to 255, which is used in some cases like The Legend of Zelda: Twilight Princess.

+In such a case, you can use the **Bank Enlarge Function** described below.

 (A little tutorial on how to extract the soundfont from the game for DAW use will be coming soon.)
 ### Synthesizer Info